Rob-Mundy/p4-weddingapp/README.md

 * All website pages extend the base.html that includes:

   * A header positioned at the top of the page, featuring the website name, Union, along with a responsive nav bar and a tagline offering the user "a helping hand for your big day".
-The nav bar is located in a familiar place and collapses to a hamburger icon on smaller devices so as not to crowd the screen and enhance the user experience.
+The nav bar is located in a familiar place and collapses to a hamburger icon on smaller devices so as to enhance the user experience and not crowd the screen.
 The nav bar initially displays three links for the unauthenticated user: Home, Sign Up, and Log In.
-When authenticated this changes to Home and Logout(username), and when the user has created a wedding Event the Guestlist link appears.
+When authenticated this changes to Home and Logout(username), and when the user has created a wedding Event the Guestlist link also appears.

     + [Header and unauthenticated user navbar](/static/images/nav_bar_active_page_highlighted.png)
     + [Navbar variation: authenticated user that hasn't created an event](/static/images/new_user_no_event_navbar.png)